the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 <captioned-image alt="The Helix Bridge in Singapore" caption="" imgFile="/guides/singapore/180302-091225-SG-Singapore.jpg"/>

-Right next to the Art Science Museum you'll see a cool-looking bridge: the **Helix Bridge**, by COX Architecture.
-As you exit the museum or the Shoppes, you can walk through it to reach the other side and explore the north part of the Marina Bay.
+Right next to the Art Science Museum, you'll see a cool-looking bridge: the **Helix Bridge**, by COX Architecture.
+As you exit the museum or the Shoppes, you can walk through it to reach the other side and explore the north part of Marina Bay.

 <captioned-image alt="The Helix Bridge in Singapore" caption="" imgFile="/guides/singapore/180302-091918-SG-Singapore.jpg"/>

 The bridge is a perfect combination of concept, design, and structure.
 The double-helix curved structure allows for efficient structural design while creating a soft, arc-shaped connection between both sides of the Marina.
-The four rest stops along the 280m structure create viewing platforms with great views to the CBD, the Marina Bay Sands complex and the Esplanade.
+The four rest stops along the 280m structure create viewing platforms with great views to the CBD, the Marina Bay Sands complex, and the Esplanade.
 And the illumination at night is a destination on itself.

 ### Visit